camray/battleship-rs/README.md

 - [x] Create a ship
 - [x] Place a ship on the board
 - [x] Basic interaction rules are set up
+- [x] Initial player setup
+    - Each player takes turns placing their ships on the board
+    - Ships are placed horizontally or vertically
+    - Ships cannot overlap
+    - Ships cannot be placed off the board